 Esther Leslie is a writer and Professor of Political Aesthetics at Birkbeck, University of London.
 She presents a talk about the poetics and politics of computer-animated worlds in response to Bassam Al-Sabah’s exhibition I AM ERROR.

-This is a ticketed event and places will be limited, ticket booking will open in August.
-A recording will also be shared online.
+This is a ticketed event and places will be limited.
+A recording will also be shared online after the event.

 Esther Leslie is Professor of Political Aesthetics at Birkbeck, University of London.
 Her books include various studies and translations of Walter Benjamin, as well as Hollywood Flatlands: Animation, Critical Theory and the Avant Garde (Verso, 2002); Synthetic Worlds: Nature, Art and the Chemical Industry (Reaktion, 2005); Derelicts: Thought Worms from the Wreckage (Unkant, 2014); Liquid Crystals: The Science and Art of a Fluid Form (Reaktion, 2016); and two projects on milk and dairy in collaboration with artist Melanie Jackson, Deeper in the Pyramid (Banner Repeater, 2018) and The Inextinguishable (Limerick Biennial, 2021).
 Future work includes research for Chemical City, an exhibition at Middlesbrough Institute of Modern Art on the chemical industries of the North East of England.